tvaughn905/Project-1/README.md

 Which countries will be the best places to live in the next decade and why?

 #### Question 5:
-Top 10? places to retire in 2023?
-Forecasted within the next 10 years?
-By 2033?
+What are the Top 5 places forecasted to retire in 2027?

 #### Question 6:
-Tie in weather API for retirement places.
+How can we track weather for the top 5 places to retire?
+Can we create a weather app and track weather?